fonturbel-lab/pollination_catalogue/README.md

 (2) A .ris file containing the full references of all papers included in the catalogue :desktop_computer:

+(3) A .bib file containing the full references of all papers included in the catalogue :computer:

 This catalogue is related to the **plant-pollinator database** developed by [REBIPP](https://www.rebipp.org.br) :brazil: